 to use the character.
 Plus showed fake articles and pictures that the character was already featured in a real game and had official merchandise in Europe.
 He also stated in that the "real" Sonichu was gay and that Chris was going to be sued for copyright infringement

 .
 This made Chris-Chan furious.
 In 2009, another man claimed to be the "Real Chris-Chan" and started posting video claiming Christian Weston Chandler was the fake.
-The impostor was dubbed by Chandler as "Liquid Chris", as opposed to himself ("Solid Christ").
+The impostor was dubbed by Chandler as "Liquid Chris", as opposed to himself ("Solid Chris").
 Chris was also tricked into thinking Shigeru Miyamoto

 and Reggie Fils-Aimé